An [Updated] Introduction to SiteGround | WordPress Hosting20th November 2018 Updated: 27th November 2020

 Like many of the choices you make in building and managing your WordPress site(s), it is always wise to do a little more research before making a final decision.
 You don’t have to take our word for it, but if you are comparing similar package offerings to the SiteGround option you’ll find the general consensus is positive.
 We, for one, are more than happy to recommend the managed hosting to those who have a similar requirement to ours!

-We will be writing some more detailed review and comparisons at a later date, so please keep in touch if you’d like to be updated.
+We will be writing some more detailed review and comparisons in 2021, so please keep in touch if you’d like to be updated.